alex-courtis/wideriver/README.md

 `--(no-)smart-gaps`
 Automatically hides the gaps when there is only one view or monocle layout.

+`--border-width-smart-gaps`
+Border width for when smart gaps hides the gaps for all layouts except monocle, default `0`, minimum `0`.
+Has no effect if `--no-smart-gaps`.

 `--inner-gaps` *pixels*
 Inner gaps width, default `0`, minimum `0`.